Entanglement-enabled symmetry-breaking orders: Definition of entanglement-enabled symmetry-breaking orders

-{\it Definition of EESBO.} To define EESBOs precisely, we need to clarify how to specify the symmetry setting of a physical system, and the notion of tensor-product state of few-body clusters.
+To define EESBOs precisely, we first need to clarify how to specify the symmetry setting of a physical system, and the notion of a tensor-product state of few-body clusters.
 We will see that EESBOs arise from some incompatibility between the symmetries and tensor-product wavefunctions.

 For concreteness, we consider a quantum system on a lattice, described by a tensor product of local Hilbert spaces.
 Changing the structures of the local Hilbert spaces, \ie their dimensions and operator contents, changes the physical system.
 Below we often use ``spin-$S$ system" to mean a bosonic system with $2S+1$ dimensional local Hilbert spaces.
+We assume that the system is described by some local Hamiltonian with a symmetry group $G_0$.

 To describe spontaneous symmetry breaking, we first have to specify the symmetries of the Hamiltonian{\footnote{We only consider 0-form, ordinary symmetries.}}.
 In particular, we need the symmetry setting specified by i) the group $G_0$ formed by the symmetry actions on {\it local operators}, ii) how {\it states in each local Hilbert space} transform under the symmetry, and iii) the locations of the degrees of freedom (DOF){\footnote{In this definition of a symmetry setting, if there is a $U(1)$ symmetry, the filling factor is allowed to be tuned after specifying these three pieces of data, unless it is pinned by other symmetries.}}.
 For example, a spin system on a kagome or honeycomb lattice described by the usual Heisenberg Hamiltonian has $G_0=SO(3)\times \z_2^T\times p6m$, where $SO(3)$, $\z_2^T$ and $p6m$ describe the spin rotation, time reversal and lattice symmetries, respectively.
 We stress that the group $G_0$ does not fully specify this symmetry setting without specifying how each spin transforms under $G_0$, \eg the magnitude of the spin, whether it is a Kramers doublet, etc. We also need to specify the locations of the spins, \ie whether they live on a kagome or honeycomb lattice.
 However, for convenience, we just use the group $G_0$ to denote the symmetry setting, keeping other information implicit.